Three Types of Adoption

-There are three basic adoption plans: open, semi-open, and closed.
-Today, open and semi-open plans are the most popular.
-The amount of contact you wish to have with the birth family determines the plan you choose.
+There are three basic adoption types: open, semi-open, and closed.
+Today, open and semi-open are the most popular, and we ask that all of our adoptive families be willing to complete an open adoption if the birth parents desire.

-As you progress through the adoption process, keep in mind that the more open you are, the more opportunities we have to show your profile.
-If you are uneasy about any aspect of a plan, please speak with us.
+As you progress through the adoption process, keep in mind that the more open you are in your home study, the more opportunities we have to show your profile.
+If you are uneasy about any aspect of each type, please speak with us.

 OPEN ADOPTION

-This plan lets the birth parents and the prospective adoptive family have personal interactions with each other.
+This type lets the birth parents and the prospective adoptive family have personal interactions with each other.
 You share your full names, addresses, phone numbers, etc.

 If the birth mother requests a visit, you might meet before the baby is born.
 In addition to the agency’s requirements for contact with the birth parents, you can arrange other types of communication.